crypto-org-chain/chain-docs/docs/getting-started/mainnet.md

     ```
 #### Step 3-2-2 -  Verify the version

-You can verify the installation by checking the version of `chain-maind`, the latest version is `2.0.1`.
+You can verify the installation by checking the version of `chain-maind`.

   ```bash
   # check the version of chain-maind